Yoga Meditation

 Preparation:

 1. Find a good time of day with little distractions.
-Maybe in the morning before breakfast, or at night before bed.
+Maybe in the morning before breakfast, or at night before bed when kids are asleep.

 2. Be realistic.
 Start with 10 minutes.

-3. Start a meditation journal.
-Write down what you focused on, if anything, and how you felt.
+3. Have a meditation journal.
+Write down what you focused on and how you felt.

 Step ONE: Begin with sitting comfortably: in a chair, or a cushion.
 Lean against a wall if you wish.
 It's best to sit up, without lying down.
 Why?
 Because you want to remain alert.
 When your body is horizontal, the brain receives the messages from the nervous system to release the 'sleep' hormones.